RajAyush24/SQL-and-PowerBI-Analysis/README.md

   - https://bitmesra-my.sharepoint.com/:u:/g/personal/btech10806_21_bitmesra_ac_in/EXJirwIqvb1PiNA-Dtv6HywBoN0Tvc1g0hk2WYzkJ6Fxjg?e=8KJFLx

 **Conclusion**
--This project demonstrates the process of analyzing a dataset using SQL and visualizing the same data using Power BI to create a comprehensive dashboard.
+- This project demonstrates the process of analyzing a dataset using SQL and visualizing the same data using Power BI to create a comprehensive dashboard.
 The key indicators derived from the data provide valuable insights into pizza sales performance and trends.